jamietanna/sarahseewhy.github.io/_posts/2019-02-01-reflection-week-5.md

 It's been another busy week for my team.
 We're experimenting with using the karma commit format for meeting names.
 It's pretty cool, I'd like to see what the [Google Calendar API](https://developers.google.com/calendar/v3/reference/events) can tell me about how we spend our time.

-This week surfaced a few approaches to work I take for granted and I think are worth sharing.
+This week surfaced a few approaches to work I take for granted and are worth sharing.

 _____________________________________________________